PLEASE SUPPORT W42ST

 Just next door to Playwrights is Theatre Row, a multi-venue complex filled with everything from 199-seat proscenium theaters to 50-seat studio-style blackboxes.
 Theatre Row is home to a constantly rotating cast of companies and productions, making it an excellent place to see a wide variety of genres.
 Most shows here play for daily short engagements, so be sure to stay updated on their current offerings, which range from children’s theater to City Center Encores-style revivals (like the excellent A Class Act we at W42ST got a chance to check out this winter!).

 Now running… Fun for all ages, there’s a new musical version of Winnie the Pooh! and Sesame Street.
-Also playing are productions of Rent, The Magnificent Seven, Prince Charming You’re Late, The Head of Richard III, Chains, She Wolf, Camp.
+Also playing are productions of Strings Attached, The Near Disaster of Jasper and Casper, and God Doesn’t Mean You Get to Love Forever!

 The Town Hall — 123 W43rd Street, between 6th and 7th Avenue